nekator/mono/review/chore-component-research/docs/research/README.md

 # How to research

-If you want to research for a new component run this in the `docs` folder:
+If you want to do a research for a new component run this in the `docs` folder:

 ```shell
 npm run generate:component-research
 ```

 1. Add the name of your component and a new `.md` file will be created.
-2. Use all links to the [design systems](../research-other-design-systems.md) to check if the component exists and/or if it has another name.
+2. Use all links to the design systems to check if the component exists and/or if it has another name.
 Change the link/name according to this.
 3. You can add a comment as an optional field if you find something special in another design system.
 4. Add a conclusion at the end, which covers similarities and possible problems